rlancer/gae-ayaml-env-generator/README.md

   NODE_ENV: 'production'
 ```

-In your CI / CD process run `npx gae-ayaml-env` to emit a populated app.yaml file
+In your CI / CD process run `gae-ayaml-env` to emit a populated app.yaml file

 Example for GitLab